lekovicpavle13-lgtm/pasinux/README.md

 - [x] PCI enumeration + RTL8139 NIC driver
 - [x] Network stack — Ethernet / ARP / IPv4 / TCP client + HTTP/1.1 client + JSON serializer
 - [x] Win32 GUI control panel for the hosted simulator
+- [x] ATA PIO driver + a real disk-backed FAT12 filesystem — mount, read, write, mkdir, rm, with shell commands and boot-time self-tests
+- [x] Booted outside QEMU — running in Oracle VirtualBox from a converted VDI disk
+- [ ] Restore the missing `Makefile` (lost in the move from `pasinux/kernel/` to `Kernel/`) and reconcile the duplicate top-level `drivers/ata.*`
 - [ ] Per-process address-space isolation (`paging_create_pd()` exists but isn't wired into process creation — ring-3 code currently shares the kernel's page tables)
 - [ ] Priority actually respected by the freestanding scheduler (currently round-robin only; the priority argument is accepted and ignored)
-- [ ] A real disk-backed filesystem (the `_fs` suffix on some modules means "freestanding," not "filesystem" — there isn't one yet)
+- [ ] Confirm the FAT12 persistence-marker self-test actually survives a real reboot (VM power-cycle or QEMU restart on the same image), not just a fresh image build
+- [ ] Nested directories in FAT12 (currently `mkdir` creates a real subdirectory, but files-under-folders is out of scope)
 - [ ] Align the CI workflow with the actual Makefile targets
-- [ ] Testing on real hardware, beyond QEMU
+- [ ] Testing on real hardware, beyond QEMU and VirtualBox

 ---